or, how to deploy a Django app with as few moving parts as possible.

 Bugsink, our error tracking tool, is offered exclusively as a self-hosted piece of software.
 In a world dominated by SaaS solutions, this raises a critical two-part question:

-Time will tell the answer to the first part of that question (Bugsink is still so young as to be in private beta).
+Time will tell the answer to the first part of that question (at the time of writing Bugsink was still so young as to be in private beta).

 The second part is the subject of this article: I’ll discuss the steps we took to make self-hosting Bugsink as easy as possible.